Alok-raj001/banking-management-system-java/README.md

 # 🏦 Banking System Project

 Welcome to the Banking System project!
-This Java-based application allows you to manage user accounts, perform transactions, and ensure the security of financial data.
+This Java-based application allows you to manage user accounts, perform transactions, and ensure the security of financial data.The Banking Management System allows users to perform essential banking operations such as account creation, deposits, withdrawals, balance inquiry, and transaction management.
+It is designed to demonstrate backend logic, data handling, and modular Java application design.

 ## 🚀 Getting Started